 Yes!
 You absolutely can earn money being self employed whilst being employed.
-In fact, for those starting their own business holding onto their job can be a way to get together start up money needed or provided much needed income until their business is able to pay them a salary.
+In fact, for those starting their own business holding onto their job can be a great way to get together the start up money needed until launch or provided much needed income until their business is able to pay them a salary.

 You should of course check whether you are under any contract that prohibits you from working as self employed while you are in employment and be careful not to tread on your employers toes for example, by stealing clients as this could give you a bad reputation and jeopardise your employment.